 Read more in a recap of the first and second coalition meetings on the RTA Connections blog.

-The Transit is the Answer Coalition will next meet in November 2023.
+The Transit is the Answer Coalition will next meet in-person on Tuesday, December 5.
+Learn more and register now through Eventbrite.